 Get the FAQs on the April 4 Library Referendum

-The Library Board of Trustees voted on January 10 to ask voters to approve a $25M referendum that will be on the April 4 consolidated election ballot.
+The Library Board of Trustees voted to place a referendum on the April 4 consolidated election ballot for an expanded building and expanded services.
 The new ballot question asks voters to approve a limiting rate increase that will fund a renovation of the current building, an addition, equipment and furnishings and it will provide funds to operate the expanded facility.
-Visit the Library’s Future page for full details.
+Visit the Library’s Future page for full details, including floor plans and architectural renderings.

 At a special board meeting on January 10, the Plainfield Public Library District Board of Trustees unanimously voted to place a $25M building bond and operating rate referendum question on the April 4, 2017, ballot.